 Cats can make excellent companions and are wonderful pets.
-However, with an average life span ranging from 15-20 years, owning a cat is a long-term commitment and their needs must be carefully considered.
+With an average life span ranging from 15-20 years, owning a cat is a long-term commitment but one that can bring joy and friendship.

-Before you bring your cat or kitten home, contact your local council and enquire about its regulations regarding such things as night curfews, compulsory containment within a property, desexing and microchipping.
+Before you bring your cat or kitten home, contact your local council to enquire about its regulations regarding such things as registration, night curfews, compulsory containment within a property, desexing and microchipping.
 Since regulations are currently changing, this is the best way to get up-to-date information.

 Whether bringing a new kitten into your home, or you already look after several cats, the follow contains general advice for sharing your house with cats:

 - Housing: Cats often like to sleep in places that are either high up or small and dark.
 Provide several areas where your cat can relax, and see which places they prefer.
 If you have several cats in the house, making sure there are lots of choices for them will help reduce stress.
 Since cats that can't wander do tend to live longer, healthier lives, we do recommend confining your cat.
 For cats that do enjoy the outdoors, outdoor enclosures are continuing to improve and are a great option to protect your cat from traffic, cat fights, and snake bites, as well as protecting your local wildlife.